 - 2 medium yellow onions, quartered and peeled

 - 8 tablespoons/1 stick unsalted butter, softened

-- Begin the brining process.
-At a minimum, brine overnight or, ideally, 24-hours before roasting.
-First, remove giblets and neck from turkey.
+- A day before roasting, remove the giblets and neck from turkey; reserve.
 Next, place the turkey in a brining vessel large enough to submerge the bird and small enough to fit your refrigerator.
 (If you don't have such a vessel, you can also place your turkey in two or three clean, unscented plastic garbage bags nested inside one another.
 Secure and place in a cooler with ice.)
-Mix the apple cider vinegar, 3 quarts of water, salt, lemons, bay leaves, and pour the liquid over turkey evenly.
+Mix the apple cider vinegar, 3 quarts of water, salt, lemons, and bay leaves, and pour the liquid over turkey evenly.

 - Quarter two onions and peel the garlic cloves.
-Set one quartered onion aside with the garlic cloves to stuff the turkey.
+Set one quartered onion aside with the garlic cloves; these will be used to stuff the turkey.
 Arrange the other onion in the roasting pan, evenly distributing rosemary sprigs on top of the onions.
 Reserve some rosemary for the stuffing.
 Set aside.

 - Slather the bird generously with the herb butter, both on and under the skin, particularly on the breast.
-Sprinkle a liberal amount of salt and pepper all over the buttered turkey.
+Sprinkle liberally with salt and pepper.

-- Add turkey neck and giblets to the bottom of the roasting pan.
-The turkey drippings, onions, herbs, neck, and giblets, once roasted, will make an easy onion gravy as a side dish.
+- Add the turkey neck and giblets to the bottom of the roasting pan.
+The turkey drippings, onions, herbs, neck, and giblets, once roasted, will make an easy onion gravy.

 - Take two pieces of aluminum foil, cut to the length of the roasting pan.
 Fold each piece along the roasting pan's side to tent the bird.
-Transfer turkey to oven to roast 3 hours for a 14-pound turkey.
-Add 13 minutes/pound for larger turkeys.
+Transfer the turkey to the oven; roast 3 hours for a 14-pound turkey.
+(Add 13 minutes per pound for larger turkeys.)